 Emily I. Evans, EdD, LAT, ATC

 Dr. Evans received her BS in Kinesiology from the University of Minnesota while completing her athletic training internship requirements.
 Evans worked for two years as an Assistant Athletic Trainer for Lynchburg College (now the University of Lynchburg) prior to earning her MS degree in Athletic Training from Indiana University.
 While serving as the Head Athletic Trainer at Cardinal Stritch University in Milwaukee, WI, she began teaching CPR, first aid, and activity classes.
 After two years in Milwaukee, her love of teaching brought her back to Lynchburg College where teaching opportunities were more abundant.
 Evans began teaching basic athletic training and health-related courses, but in time was teaching more advanced athletic training and exercise physiology classes.
-Return to AT of the Year page.

 Evans remained a clinical athletic trainer and assistant professor of athletic training for 16 years, when in the fall of 2015 she became a full-time faculty member and the Coordinator of Clinical Education for Athletic Training.
 During this time, Lynchburg College was transitioning to the Master’s degree in Athletic Training and Evans was instrumental in the accreditation process.
 She has prior certifications in Emergency Medical Technician and Massage Therapy which have provided her with practical knowledge and plenty of stories to help teach her students.
 Currently, she instructs for the Athletic Training and Exercise Physiology programs at the University of Lynchburg.
 She is also a faculty member of the American Heart Association and teaches the CPR/First Aid instructor course for athletic training students each year.
 Evans volunteers as the Education Coordinator of the Lynchburg Lifesaving Crew, a non-profit organization committed to providing emergency response training for the community.
 In December of 2018, Evans completed her doctorate in Leadership Studies researching CPR instructors’ abilities to assess CPR skills compared to feedback manikins.
 While her expertise is emergency care, she has other interests that include preceptor development, environmentally friendly athletic training practices, and therapy animal use in athletics.
 She has three wonderful rescue dogs and enjoys kayaking, hiking, baking, reading, and music.